WaLLy3K/Pi-hole-Block-Page/README.md

 ## Postscript:

 I am more than happy to take on board suggestions and feature requests, through the [issues tracker](https://github.com/WaLLy3K/Pi-hole-Block-Page/issues).
 On top of this, you are welcome to modify and adapt this project as you see fit.
-However, please remember that the name 'Pi-hole', the vortex logo and Javascript whitelisting code remains property of [Pi-hole, LLC](https://pi-hole.net/).
+However, please remember that the name 'Pi-hole', the vortex logo, 'boxed-bg.jpg' and Javascript whitelisting code remains property of [Pi-hole, LLC](https://pi-hole.net/).